 Alan is a Glasgow-based writer on screen, stage and page (the latter represented by AM Heath).
 He is currently a regular writer on RIVER CITY (BBC).

-Alan’s one man show (MORE) MOIRA MONOLOGUES won a Fringe First at the Edinburgh Festival this year.
+Alan’s one man show (MORE) MOIRA MONOLOGUES won a Fringe First at the Edinburgh Festival this year and is nominated for ‘Best New Play’ at the Critics Awards for Theatre in Scotland.
 It’s a sequel to THE MOIRA MONOLOGUES, which enjoyed two sold-out Edinburgh Fringe runs and was declared ‘The most charismatic character to appear on a Scottish stage in a decade’ **** (Scotsman).

 In October and November 2016 Alan’s play ONE THINKS OF IT ALL AS A DREAM toured Scotland having been commissioned by the Scottish Mental Health Arts and Film Festival.
 It’s ‘a wonderfully touching portrait’ of the former Pink Floyd frontman, Syd Barrett: